Updated: Apr 20

 Someday you'll break free from the walls of the hospital and you'll rarely see that hospital again.
 You'll renew passions and there will be laughter.
 You'll celebrate and you'll have a lot less bawling days.

-My fighter is nearly four years old and he does not suffer horribly from this defect.
-He plays baseball after we thought he never would play sports.
+My fighter is five years old and he does not suffer horribly from this defect.
+He played baseball after we thought he never would play sports.
 He swims, runs, and plays like any other child.
 We keep hope for you.
 Reach out anytime.